List of awards and nominations received by Jennifer Lawrence: Nickelodeon Kids' Choice Awards

 The Nickelodeon Kids' Choice Awards, also known as the Kids Choice Awards (KCAs), is an annual awards show that airs on the Nickelodeon cable channel that honors the year's biggest television, film, and music acts, as voted by Nickelodeon viewers.
 Lawrence has received four awards from six nominations.

 Palm Springs International Film Festival

 Founded in 1989 in Palm Springs, California, the Palm Springs International Film Festival is held annually in January.
 Lawrence has won two awards.

 People's Choice Awards

 The People's Choice Awards is an American awards show recognizing the people and the work of popular culture.
 The show has been held annually since 1975, and is voted on by the general public.

-Lawrence has received six awards from eleven nominations.
+Lawrence has received six awards from thirteen nominations.

+San Sebastián International Film Festival

+Founded in 1953, the San Sebastián International Film Festival is a festival held in San Sebastián, Gipuzkoa, Spain.

 Santa Barbara International Film Festival

 Founded in 1986, the Santa Barbara International Film Festival is an eleven-day film festival held in Santa Barbara, California.
-Lawence has received one award.
+Lawrence has received one award.